-The Royal Architectural Institute of Canada (RAIC) is a not-for-profit organization which began operating in 1907.
-The RAIC is governed by a Board of Directors comprising of 12 regional members.
+The Royal Architectural Institute of Canada (RAIC) is a not-for-profit organization which began operating in 1907 and is governed by a Board of Directors.
 The RAIC has approximately 5,000 members and a national office headquartered in Ottawa.

 To enable the RAIC to become a stronger, self-sufficient, member-focused organization, the Board of Directors has decided, where feasible, to establish Chapters in provinces or territories in order to best serve the advocacy, educational and networking needs of its members as well as enable the organization to fulfill its mission and vision.

 Click on a province above to be taken to the RAIC Chapter page.
 Each Chapter page provides access to its respective network pages.